truzo/tomango-2018/site/content/blog/new-website-design-sussex-animal-charit.md

 title: "Website design for Sussex animal charity (revisited)"
 author: "mark"
 date: 2013-02-05 10:15:04
-excerpt: Today we revisit the launch of the new Raystede animal welfare charity website. blog/categories:
+description: Today we revisit the launch of the new Raystede animal welfare charity website. blog/categories:
  - latest-news
  - web-design